 The Association for Behavior Analysis International accredits Florida Tech's School of Behavior Analysis on-campus programs.
 In addition, The Behavior Analyst Certification Board Inc. ® (BACB ®) has approved all of the core course sequence of the program.
-The BACB has also approved the Intensive Practical Training in Behavior Analysis as meeting the intensive practicum requirements for the experiential component of the BCBA examination.
+The BACB has also approved the Concentrated Supervised Fieldwork in Behavior Analysis as meeting the fieldwork requirements for the experiential component of the BCBA examination.

 Professors in the applied behavior analysis programs are dedicated, productive researchers and practitioners with a commitment to developing the field of behavior analysis.
 Training the next generation of behavior analytic researchers and practitioners, the faculty is made up of Board Certified Behavior Analysts.
 Students receive one-on-one attention from professors who work alongside them in research and through client interaction.
 A close student-professor culture in the applied behavior analysis programs creates a professional environment where students are viewed as research professionals and colleagues and demonstrate competency in research, teaching, supervision and consultation.